AltoPonixClub/database/apidocs.md

 ```
 **POST Requests**
 Post requests are done by sending a JSON object to the endpoint.
 A string representation of the JSON object is acceptable.
+**The HTTP Request must have the Content-Type header set to application/json**.
 Example (python):
 ```
 url = "https://altoponix-database.herokuapp.com/api/v1/monitors/update"